Towards a Fully Automated Pipeline for Short-Term Forecasting of In Situ Coronal Mass Ejection Magnetic Field Structure: Introduction

 A complementary third pathway, and the focus of this study is short-term in situ forecasting.
 Once the ICME magnetic obstacle begins to be observed at a monitoring point, the already observed fraction of the structure is used to infer and predict the remaining magnetic profile and its geoeffectiveness \citep[e.g.][]{ chen_1997_predictingsolarwind, telloni_2019_detectioncoronalmass, reiss_2021_machinelearningpredicting, pal_2024_automaticdetectionlargescale}.
 However, a major obstacle to operational deployment is that many established analysis tools remain case-specific and require a human-in-the-loop.
 Traditional flux rope fitting typically requires manual selection of intervals, initial parameter choices and assumptions about handedness or geometry \citep[e.g.][]{riley_2004_fittingfluxropes, lynch_2022_utilityfluxrope}.
 In contrast, real-time forecasting demands autonomous pipelines that can process continuous data streams, make decisions without human intervention and update predictions as new measurements become available.

-In this work, we present the first fully automated pipeline that connects real-time remote-sensing and in situ data streams to short-term CME magnetic field forecasts.
-The pipeline connects three complementary models that address different stages of CME forecasting: arrival time prediction, in situ event detection, and magnetic field structure reconstruction.
+In this work, we present the first fully automated pipeline that connects real-time remote-sensing and in situ data streams to produce short-term CME magnetic field forecasts.
+The NEXUS (Near-real-time Event detection and eXtrapolation using a Unified Space weather pipeline) pipeline connects three complementary models that address different stages of CME forecasting: arrival time prediction, in situ event detection, and magnetic field structure reconstruction.
 Specifically, the system integrates:

-\begin{enumerate} \item CME arrival time prediction using ELEvo \citep{mostl_2015_strongcoronalchannelling}, a drag-based propagation model; \item Automatic MO detection via ARCANE \citep{rudisser_2025_arcaneearlydetection}, a deep-learning-based model for in situ data; \item Iterative flux rope reconstruction with the semi-empirical flux rope model 3DCORE \citep{mostl_2018_forwardmodelingcoronal, weiss_2021_analysiscoronalmass, weiss_2021_multipointanalysiscoronal, rudisser_2024_understandingeffectsspacecraft}, producing continuously updated forecasts of the remaining magnetic profile as the CME sweeps over the observer. \end{enumerate}
+\begin{enumerate} \item CME arrival time prediction using ELEvo \citep{mostl_2015_strongcoronalchannelling}, a drag-based propagation model; \item Automatic MO detection via ARCANE \citep{rudisser_2026_arcaneearlydetectioninterplanetary}, a deep-learning-based model for in situ data; \item Iterative flux rope reconstruction with the semi-empirical flux rope model 3DCORE \citep{mostl_2018_forwardmodelingcoronal, weiss_2021_analysiscoronalmass, weiss_2021_multipointanalysiscoronal, rudisser_2024_understandingeffectsspacecraft}, producing continuously updated forecasts of the remaining magnetic profile as the CME sweeps over the observer. \end{enumerate}

 This architecture couples the strengths of three different forecasting models.
 It uses remote-sensing informed propagation to constrain timing, in situ detection to identify the MO, and a physically interpretable flux rope model to forecast CME magnetic properties on short lead times.